Duvall Homes at a Glance

 1. What are developmental disabilities?

-- results in substantial functional limitations in 3 or more of the following areas of major life activity: i) Self-care ii) Receptive and expressive language iii) Learning iv) Mobility v) Self-direction vi) Capacity for independent living vii) Economic self-sufficiency; and
+- Results in substantial functional limitations in three or more of the following areas of major life activity:

-- reflects the individual’s need for a combination and sequence of special, interdisciplinary, or generic services, individualized supports, or other forms of assistance that are of lifelong or extended duration and are individually planned and coordinated, except that such term, when applied to infants and young children means individuals from birth to age 5, inclusive, who have substantial developmental delay or specific congenital or acquired conditions with a high probability of resulting in developmental disabilities if services are not provided.”
+- Reflects the individual’s need for a combination and sequence of special, interdisciplinary, or generic services, supports, or other assistance that is of lifelong or extended duration and is individually planned and coordinated, except that such term, when applied to infants and young children means individuals from birth to age 5, inclusive, who have substantial developmental delay or specific congenital or acquired conditions with a high probability of resulting in developmental disabilities if services are not provided.”

 The term “developmental disability” can include several types of conditions including, but not limited to: autism, Down syndrome, Asperger’s syndrome, cerebral palsy, and epilepsy.
 Many states use different definitions for developmental disabilities based on the federal law.